EXPLORE OUR AREA

 St. Johnsbury Athenaeum Gallery

 Bon voyage to our four guests from the Alcott Suite who biked here from Waitsfield and are off to Stowe this morning.
-We suggested that they have dinner at Rainbow Sweets Bakery and Cafe in Marshfield and to call us when they were done with dinner and were ready to be picked up.
-Four bikes in the back of the RAM and then up the hill to Fruitlands.
+We suggested that they have dinner in Marshfield and to call us when they were done with dinner and were ready to be picked up.
+Four bikes in the back of the truck and then up the hill to Fruitlands.
 (If you are planning a biking trip through this area of Vermont, consider staying with us.
 We are more than happy to accommodate your needs and can offer suggestions for biking routes.)

 Their Guest-Book comments: